ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ## Vim/Nvim overview

-Vim is a widely used, extremely powerful and versatile code/text editor that is usually available on most Linux and Unix systems by default.
+Vim is a widely used, extremely powerful and versatile text editor for coding that is usually available on most Linux and Unix systems by default.
 The newer version is called Neovim (nvim).
-The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments, such as command-lines and R. Since the Vim and Neovim environments are managed independently, one can easily install and use them in parallel on the same system without interfering with each other.
+The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments, such as command-lines and R. Since Vim and Neovim are managed independently, one can easily install and use them in parallel on the same system without interfering with each other.
 The usage of Neovim is almost identical to Vim.
 Emacs is a powerful alternative that can be used as an alternative to Nvim.